imec-int/team_scheire_OK/README.md

 One of the standard presets we added was a fortyfive degrees angle up, so that the projector and setup could be aimed at a corner and work out of the box.
 These are basically three areas (two for the walls and one for the ceiling), angled at ninety degrees of each other.

+#### video settings
+TODO: explain briefly the different layers (and stacking of them)
+TODO: explain the impact of the transformation (is this the same as altering the projector?)